rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 **TODO**: do we want tiers of apps? per-app config?

-When an app transitions to this state, the platform **MUST** dispatch the `Lifecycle.onBackground` notification with the current state and previous states.
+When an app transitions to this state, the platform **MUST** dispatch the `Lifecycle.onActive` notification with the current state and previous states.

 ### 2.4.
 Suspended

+This state allows an app to remain in memory and consume fewer resources.

+Suspended apps can execute code, but are not [Presented](./presentation.md) to the user, do not receive any input from RCUs, and cannot use the video decoder.

+Apps in this state **MUST NOT** have access to the graphics compositor.

+Apps in this state **MUST NOT** be visible.

+Apps in this state **MUST NOT** receive RCU key presses.

+Apps in this state **MUST NOT** have access to the audio-video decoder.

+Apps in this state **SHOULD NOT** have performance negatively impacted by other processes on the device.

+Apps in this state **SHOULD** use less than XXX megabytes of RAM.

+**TODO**: do we want tiers of apps? per-app config?

+When an app transitions to this state, the platform **MUST** dispatch the `Lifecycle.onSuspended` notification with the current state and previous states.

+### 2.5.
+Sleeping

 This state allows an app to be copied from memory to local storage and then terminated to save resources.
 Subsequently, the app may be copied back into memory, and resume in the same state.

-Apps **MUST** be able to subscribe to the Lifecycle.onSuspended notification without errors regardless of whether the platform supports suspending apps.
+Apps **MUST** be able to subscribe to the Lifecycle.onSleeping notification without errors regardless of whether the platform supports suspending apps.
 For platforms that do not support it the notification will just never fire.

-*If* a platform does not support suspending apps, then the following requirements **MUST NOT** be fulfilled, even partially.
-A platform **MUST NOT** use the APIs documented here to implement an alternate, non-compliant version of the app suspending feature.
+*If* a platform does not support the `xrn:firebolt:capability:lifecycle:sleep`, then the following requirements **MUST NOT** be fulfilled, even partially.
+A platform **MUST NOT** use the APIs documented here to implement an alternate, non-compliant version of the app sleeping feature.

-*If* a platform supports suspending apps, then the following requirements **MUST** be fulfilled.
+*If* a platform supports the `xrn:firebolt:capability:lifecycle:sleep` capability, then the following requirements **MUST** be fulfilled.

-Apps **MUST** only enter this state from the started state.
+Apps **MUST** only enter this state from the `RUNNING` state, via the `suspend()` interface.

-*Immediately before* an app transitions to this state, the platform **MUST** dispatch the Lifecycle.onSuspended notification with the current state and previous states.
+*Immediately before* an app transitions to this state, the platform **MUST** dispatch the Lifecycle.onSleeping notification with the current state and previous states.

 The platform **MUST** save the app's memory space at this point, so that